Jannah Theme License is not validated, Go to the theme options page to validate the license, You need a single license for each domain name.

 Dominica’s mountainous rainforests are divided into different ecological zones based on elevation, each with unique species and characteristics:

-• Lowland Tropical Rainforest: Dominated by towering hardwood trees, this zone is home to many flora and fauna, including ferns, orchids, and native palms.
+• Lowland Tropical Rainforest: Dominated by towering hardwood trees, this zone has many flora and fauna, including ferns, orchids, and native palms.

-• Montane Rainforest: At higher elevations, the montane rainforest is cooler and mistier, providing a habitat for rare species such as the Sisserou Parrot and the Jaco Parrot, Dominica’s Endemic Birds.
+• Montane forests: At higher elevations, the montane rainforest is cooler and mistier, providing a habitat for rare species such as the Sisserou Parrot and the Jaco Parrot, Dominica’s Endemic Birds.

 • Elfin Woodland: At the highest elevations, the elfin woodland is characterized by shorter, wind-sculpted trees and is often blanketed in mist.
 This zone plays a crucial role in water regulation by trapping moisture from the clouds, feeding the island’s many rivers and waterfalls.